vanHeemstraSystems/percona/300/200/100/300/README.md

-# 300 - get Expert help
+# 300 - Get Expert Help

 If you need assistance, visit the community forum for comprehensive and free database knowledge, or contact our Percona Database Experts for professional support and services.